Git for Administrators

 #

-The command git submodule foreach [another command] walks through all submodule repositiories and executes what is specified by [another command].
+The command git submodule foreach [another command] walks through all submodule repositories and executes what is specified by [another command].
 In this case it is git pull.
 Therefore, the module mylittleextension was updated and the main repository isn't clean anymore until changes are committed:

 $ git commit -a -m "Plugin updates"